laughingclouds/tgos/README.md

 - Shell: bash 5.2.15
 - DE: Xfce 4.18

+### Slight change(s)
+Instead of using the default linker (ld); which is quite slow I have opted to use [mold](https://github.com/rui314/mold?tab=readme-ov-file#compile-mold).
+I will attempt to use it and see if I succeed.
+This is also a completely optional step.
+If this step works, I might update [version-check.sh](scripts/version-check.sh) to incorporate that change.

+I have also decided against using a swap partition.
+I have enough ram for both my host OS and guest OS.

+Aside from these, I'm also going to prioritize using GUI tools whenever they make my life easier.
+For example, using GParted instead of `fdisk` and `mkfs` since I don't know these tools very well.
+Learning them takes a lower priority for now.

 ### Logs
 A copy of relevant logs from any scripts that were run.